benruben87/Learning-Curves-for-Heterogeneous-Feature-Subsampled-Ridge-Ensembles/README.md

 "HetGlobTheoryCurves.ipynb" produces the plots for figure 3 using the "TheoryCurves.py" library.
 "EquiCorrPhaseDiagrams.ipynb" produces the plots for figure 4 using the "TheoryCurves.py" library.

-The folder "Supplemental Figures" contains files used for numerical experiments on CIFAR10 for figure S1
+The folder "SupplementalFigs" contains files used for numerical experiments on CIFAR10 for figure S1